Molecular drag pump: Use in turbomolecular pumps

 While the molecular drag pumps of Gaede, Holweck, and Siegbahn are functional designs, they have remained relatively uncommon as stand-alone pumps.
 One issue was pumping speed: alternatives such as the diffusion pump are much faster.
 Secondly, a major issue with these pumps is reliability: with a gap between moving parts in the tens of micrometers, any dust or temperature change threatens to bring the parts into contact and cause the pump to fail.

 The turbomolecular pump overcame many of these disadvantages.
 Many modern turbomolecular pumps contain built-in molecular drag stages, which allows them to operate at higher foreline pressures.

-As a stage in turbo molecular pumps, the most widely used design is the Holweck type, due to a significantly higher pumping speed than the Gaede design.
+As a stage in turbomolecular pumps, the most widely used design is the Holweck type, due to a significantly higher pumping speed than the Gaede design.
 While slower, the Gaede design has the advantage of tolerating a higher inlet pressure for the same compression ratio, and being more compact than the Holweck type.
 While the Gaede and Holweck designs are significantly more widely used, Siegbahn-type designs continue to be investigated, due to their significantly more compact design compared with Holweck stages.